scil-vital/dwi_ml/source/2_A_creating_the_hdf5.rst

     Data is standardized (normalized) during data creation: data = (data - mean) / std.

     If all voxel were to be used, most of them would probably contain the background of the data, bringing the mean and std probably very close to 0.
 Thus, non-zero voxels only are used to compute the mean and std, or voxels inside the provided mask if any.
 If a mask is provided, voxels outside the mask could have been set to NaN, but the simpler choice made here was to simply modify all voxels [ data = (data - mean) / std ], even voxels outside the mask, with the mean and std of voxels in the mask.
 Mask name for each subject is provided using --std_mask in the script create_hdf5_dataset.py.

+Additional attribute for streamlines groups:

+    - connectivity_nb_blocs: See dwiml_compute_connectivity_matrix_from_blocs for a description.

+    OR

+    - connectivity_labels: The name of one volume group.

 2.4.
 Creating the hdf5
 **********************